-The imposing medieval fortress of Koules still stands at the beginning of the western breakwater of the modern port of Heraklion.
-Its real name is Rocca al Mare, named so by its Venetian founders.
+The imposing medieval fortress of Koules still stands at the base of the western breakwater of the modern port of Heraklion.
+Its initial name is Rocca al Mare, named so by its Venetian founders.
 Koules, or the Great Koules like it is called, was not the sole ruler of the port.
-Opposite it, in today's marina pier, a smaller fort (the Small Koules) was standing till the early 20th century, which was demolished to make room for the pier (!).
-Moroever, Koules was built on the site of another round tower with battlements.
+Opposite it, in today's marina pier, a smaller fort (the Small Koules) was standing till the early 20th century, which was demolished to make room for the pier.
+Moreover, Koules was built on the site of another round tower with battlements.

-But let us learn how the fort evolved both as a building and as a determinant of history.
+It is interesting to see how the fort evolved both as a building and as a determinant of history.
 It is well known that, in the Minoan Era, Crete was not threatened by any external enemy, thus there was no need for fortifying the coastlines.
 These conditions remained unchanged during the Roman and the First Byzantine periods.
 However, things changed when pirates firstly appeared in the Mediterranean Sea.
-Then the need fortification of cities and ports arose.
-The Byzantines were the first to fortify several places of Crete, but not to the extent needed, as they were mostly busy with their internal problems and the danger of the Turks.
+Then the need for fortification of cities and ports arose.
+The Byzantines were the first to fortify several places of Crete, but not to the extent needed, as they were mostly busy with their internal problems.
 Thus, Crete in 824AD was conquered easily by the Arabs who looted and destroyed the forts.

-But soon the Venetians realized that the fortification of the port with one tower was insufficient, especially after the discovery of the gunpowder and the invention of cannons.
+But soon the Venetians realized that the fortification of the port with one tower was insufficient, especially after the discovery of gunpowder and the invention of cannons.
 Besides that, the small tower was already severely damaged by the earthquake of 1303 and was not repaired properly.
 Thus, they decided to build a new larger fort, which would meet their needs.
-The decision for demolishing the old fort was taken in 1523 by the relevant council, which consisted of the Duke Mark Minios, the Captain Thomas Motsenigo, the engineer Sarakinis and the commander of Infantry, Dakomo.
-The decision was immediately adopted by the Venice and demolition of the old fort started in the same year.
+The decision for demolishing the old fort was taken in 1523 by the relevant council, which consisted of Duke Mark Minios, Captain Thomas Motsenigo, engineer Sarakinis and the commander of Infantry, Dacomo.
+The decision was immediately adopted by the Venice and the demolition of the old fort started in the same year.